Last Updated on

-Sudan is going through a big transitional period at the moment and you might be wondering if it’s ok to visit Sudan.
-President Omar al-Bashir was ousted from power on 11 April after 30 years in charge.
-Currently the military are in power with a promise to hand the country back to civilian rule after 2 years.
-However, the people aren’t happy with this and are still protesting outside the military headquarters in Khartoum.
+Sudan has gone through a big transitional period in recent years and you might be wondering if it’s ok to visit Sudan.
+President Omar al-Bashir was ousted from power on 11 April 2019 after 30 years in charge.

 - 1 1.
 The People